 Published on 2024-10-30

 I have written about my on-going rewrite-it-to-Rust effort at work: 1, 2, 3.
-And now it's finished.
+And now it's finished, meaning it's 100% Rust and 0% C++ - the public C API has not changed, just the implementation, one function at time until the end.
 Let's have a look back at what worked, what didn't, and what can be done about it.

 For context, I have written projects in pure Rust before, so I won't mention all of the usual Rust complaints, like "learning it is hard", they did not affect me during this project.